20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 These rivers flow slowly and smoothly.

-Coming from such a habitat, the Ember Tetras are cool small fish that have learned to be fast swimmers and shoal around the middle level of the tank.
+Coming from such a habitat, the Ember Tetras are excellent small fish that have learned to be fast swimmers and shoal around the middle level of the tank.

 Ensure the filter is quiet to imitate the smooth-flowing river.

-They are not timid, although you need to give them time to adapt to a new aquarium.
+They are not timid, but you must to give them time to adapt to a new aquarium.

 Throughout that period, they may act overcautious.